Missouri jail escapee captured in makeshift hut in Delaware

 The U.S. Marshals Service says in a news release that 27-year-old Drake Kately, of Kansas City, Missouri, was captured Tuesday near New Castle, Delaware.
 Kately escaped most recently in September from the jail in Mercer County, Missouri, after making a hole in his cell.
 He was being held there on multiple charges, including assault.

-The Marshals Service says he was found hiding in a shelter created by placing foliage around a fallen tree after authorities spotted clothing hanging from a nearby tree branch.
+The Marshals Service says that he was found hiding in a shelter created by placing foliage around a fallen tree after authorities spotted clothing hanging from a nearby tree branch.

 He is awaiting extradition to Missouri.
 His attorney, Melinda Troeger, didn’t immediately return a phone message from The Associated Press.